martenbjork/reorder-items/README.md

 ## Use case

 You have an array of objects.
-Each object contains an `id` and an `order` value.
+Each object contains an `id` and an `order` values.

 ```ts
 [